-Can you tell as more about ongoing projects and initiatives that your organization is currently implementing both in BiH and/or at the regional level?
+Can you tell us more about ongoing projects and initiatives that your organisation is currently implementing both in BiH and/or at the regional level?

 Civil society needs to become acknowledged as a partner to governments in our region and its contribution to policy creation and monitoring recognized.
 What message would you send to CSOs in our region on how to strengthen their position Vis-à-vis their governments and policy making structures?